Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 Zarifeh said the victims were vulnerable and the location of the offending was significant.

-"It cannot be overlooked… the mosques were… places of safety," he said.
+"It cannot be overlooked … the mosques were … places of safety," he said.

 "Many of those shot were on their knees at prayer with their backs to the offender, they were clearly vulnerable."